Allodi-Lab/KHynes_3Dpipeline/README.md

 The environment should be activated before running the Python scripts.

-## 2. Verify Python
+## Check Python

-After activating the environment, Python can be checked using:
+Python can be checked using:

 ```bash
 python --version
 ```

-## 3. Required Python packages
+## Main Python packages

 The pipeline uses several Python libraries, including: